 So many people who used to get in their cars every day or hop on the bus are now at home.
 Even those working from their home office or the kitchen table are skipping the commute, maybe sleeping in a little and scrolling through Instagram a little later.
 People are glued to their devices, and you should make sure there is something to see across your social media platforms.
 Carry on with your established tone, and interact with customers the way you always have—so long as your voice doesn’t read as insensitive in light of current conditions.

 All relevant information about the way your business operates right now should also be easy to find on all your social media channels: changes in hours, social distancing measures, and curbside pickup procedures.

-Now is a great time to create goodwill with existing customers and new visitors to your website, facebook page, or twitter feed.
+Now is a great time to create goodwill with existing customers and new visitors to your website, facebook page.
 Your customers miss you—they miss their morning latte or a casual happy hour with friends.
 Let them know you miss them, too.

 Stay in Touch

 One of the simple rules of business is that it’s easier, less labor-intensive, and more cost-effective to retain an existing customer than it is to acquire a new one.
 Your business needs to grow, of course, and marketing aims to create new customers.
 In the meantime, and in these unprecedented times, you want to make sure not to lose touch with your existing customers base.

 Everyone has gotten an email recently talking about COVID-19 from any business that has ever gotten a hold of their email address.
 Some people will find these messages irrelevant, possibly, but as long as they’re thoughtful and timely, no one will be offended or bothered.